ColesNicholas/OpenMetaPipeline/README.md

 Feel free to contact me with questions.
 I would be happy to chat via Skype/phone/email/Twitter

 ## News
 10/11/18: I am currently working to with Hans IJzerman to make an Open MetaPipeline for a meta-analysis on social thermoregulation.
-I will post updates.
 Once this is complete, I will link the final project to this GitHub page.